 (Formerly known as the Board of Governors Fee Waiver)

-Last day to submit the CCPG each year is June 30
+Last day to submit the paper CCPG each year is the last business day of June.

-FAFSA applications must be received by June 25 to guarantee the CCPG will be processed by the June 30 deadline.
+applications must be received by June 25 to guarantee the CCPG will be processed by the June deadline.

 Regulations that went into effect fall 2016 require any student with two consecutive terms of not meeting academic and/or progress standards lose their California College Promise Grant (CCPG).
 Foster Youth 24 years and younger and students who qualify for the CCPG based on one of the special classifications are not subject to loss of the fee waiver under these regulations.

 Click here to view the Financial Aid TV "CC Promise Grant Academic and Progress Standards" videos.
 To meet academic standards, students must have at least a 2.0 GPA.
 To meet progress standards, students must complete more than 50% of their attempted coursework.
 To review the full details regarding the loss of CC Promise Grant eligibility,

 click here for the English version of the Fall 2016 CC Promise Grant changes.
 To review the full details regarding the loss of